Sectional Flight Auger (SFA) Piling

 • Specific, purpose-built rigs suited to restricted access working

-• Allows CFA piles to be installed inside buildings or other low headroom environments
+• Allows SFA piles to be installed inside buildings or other low headroom, logistically challenging environments

 • No need for casing, bentonite or polymers